fluent/fluent-bit-docs/administration/tap-functionality.md

 Tracing can be used to generate events or records detailing what messages pass through fluent-bit, at what time and what filters affect them.

-To test out tracing we will be using a publicly accesible docker container: `ghcr.io/calyptia/core/calyptia-fluent-bit:main`.
+To test out tracing we will be using a publicly accessible docker container: `ghcr.io/calyptia/core/calyptia-fluent-bit:main`.

 ## Simple example